ColonyPlusPlus/ColonyPlusPlus-Generator/docs/adding-types.md

 This contains the type data itself.
 This is essentailly an object that will contain all the properties that the game will use.
 You can find examples of these in the `types.json` file provided with the game.

+*note: while types that already exist _can_ be overwritten using this, small alterations to a block should really be done through type overrides, as this _merges_ the changed properties with those already present in the gamedata.
+Addtypes replaces the entire type, so may result in loss of type properties if used to replace existing types.*